-The Small & Mid Cap Momentum strategy focuses on stocks with a market cap of $250m to $7 billion.
+The Small & Mid Cap Growth strategy focuses on stocks with a market cap of $250m to $7 billion.
 This system also allocates a portion of the portfolio to short hedge trades.

 This system uses a proprietary 4 level scanner comprising technical, fundamental and factor-based quantitative analysis.
 The bullish trades are typically open for 30 to 90 days.
 The bearish hedge trades are on fundamentally weak companies that have moved into high probability bearish technical setups.
 Four percent of capital is allocated to each trade.